 - Foot Volume: This is how much 3D space your feet take up.
 Low volume feet are often narrow and flat, and high volume feet are high, wide and bulky, at least for cramming in cycling shoes.
 Some brands and models do a much better job than others of scaling up or down to suit your feet.

 - Foot Shape: If you have them you’ll know it – the first metatarsal head is displaced outwards which presents as a big bulge on the side of the big toe ball of the foot.
 Bunions can also occur on the little toe side.
 Bunions make otherwise normal-width feet present as wide and need accommodating for either in the width of the shoe or in stretching the shoe to create some extra space.

 - Feet length discrepancy.
 A half size difference between left and right is normal; a full size difference is common.
-More than that and you may be a candidate for a different shoe size for each foot unless an appropriate insole keeps the length discrepancy in check.
+More than that and you may be a candidate for a different shoe size for each foot unless an appropriate insole or shim keeps the length discrepancy in check.

 Let’s take a brief tour through some of the key features and materials when considering how to choose a bike shoe.

 - Outsole. i.e. the bottom.
 Usually nylon on lower priced shoes and composite (carbon fiber and resin) on higher priced models.
 Stiffer is better will be the marketing tag line but this depends on the application.
 There can be issues with shoes that are too stiff for your feet.
 Flat shoes will have a grippy rubber outsole, and mountain bike shoes will have nylon or rubber lugs and possibly toe spikes, all for traction when walking or running off the bike.

 - Cleat bolt pattern.
 As previously discussed, there are 2, 3, 4, or combo holes for different types of pedal systems.